四色AV

 For new projects

-- Choose your rating system.
-For the new construction of whole buildings, start by finding the option that best fits your project by exploring the O+M offerings.
-View the full list of LEED v4.1 rating systems or view the full list of LEED v4 rating systems.
-There are also Certification models for multiple buildings and options for federal building projects.
+1. Choose the rating system.
+For new construction of whole buildings, start by exploring the O+M offerings to find the option that best fits your project.
+View the LEED v5, LEED v4.1 or LEED v4 rating systems.
+For residential projects (both single-family and multifamily), review the options specific to that sector.
+There are also certification pathways for multiple buildings and options for federal building projects.

-- Check the requirements and options.
+2. Check the requirements and options.
 Minimum Program Requirements (MPRs) are the basic requirements that let you know if your project can pursue LEED.
 LEED credits allow project teams to customize how they pursue LEED.
 By fulfilling credits, project teams earn points that, once added together, determine a project鈥檚 certification level.
-Learn more about LEED prerequisites and credits or access the LEED credit library.
+Access the LEED credit library.

-- Deadlines.
-At any given time, a LEED rating system is either open for registration and certification, closed for registration but open for certification or sunset (closed for both registration and certification).
+3. Deadlines.
+At any given time, a LEED rating system is either open for registration and certification, closed for registration but open for certification or has sunset (closed for both registration and certification).
 View the deadlines to make sure you know the status of your desired rating system/version.

-- Register your project in and follow the steps in the Guide to Certification for your project type.
+6. Register your project in or and follow the steps in the Guide to Certification for your project type.

 Post-certification

-Once your project has earned LEED certification, there are some steps you can take to promote or maintain your certification.
+Once your project has earned LEED certification, there are some steps you can take to promote and maintain your certification.

-- As a LEED-certified project, you have access to Arc, a platform that allows you to meet LEED energy and water data tracking requirements (post certification) and manage performance across five areas: energy, water, waste, transportation and human experience. .
+• As a LEED-certified project, you have access to Arc, a platform that allows you to meet LEED energy and water data tracking requirements and manage performance across five areas: energy, water, waste, transportation and human experience. .